-Runoff Risk Decision Support tools provide farmers and producers actionable guidance about when to avoid short-term nutrient applications due to unfavorable environmental conditions.
+Runoff Risk Decision Support is a real-time forecasting tool that gives farmers guidance about when to apply fertilizers to their fields.The tools provide farmers and producers actionable recommendations about when to avoid short-term nutrient applications due to unfavorable environmental conditions.
 Runoff Risk tools are based on real-time National Weather Service (NWS) weather and hydrologic models and have been collaboratively developed with many state agencies, universities, and other ag-centric partners in the Great Lakes region.

 Screenshot from the Ohio Applicator Forecast on the Ohio Department of Agriculture website.